The improv guide to better listening

 In my book TAKE IT EASY™, I say: "The only real thing you have in a scene is the onstage connection between you and your partner."

-That goes for real life too.
+And that goes for real life too.

 Don't Just Nod—Notice